ib4717/DemoMVC/README.md

 ```

 ## Controllers
-Process incoming requests, perform operations on data provided through Models, and selects Views to render on the browser
+Process incoming requests, perform operations on data provided through Models, and selects Views to render on the browser.

 ## Models
 The model classes represents domain-specific data and business logic in the MVC application.
 It represents the shape of the data as public properties and business logic as methods.